thomasmueller/bau-lang/doc/why.md

 ## Safety and Robustness

 Safety is built in from the ground up.
-Our design enforces memory safety at compile time, without any garbage collector or runtime.
+Our design enforces memory safety at compile time.
-We use automatic reference counting by default (eliminating unpredictable GC pauses) and static analysis so that null-pointer or out-of-bounds errors are caught before the program ever runs.
+Static analysis prevents null-pointer and out-of-bounds errors at compile time, before the program ever runs.

 The language provides compile-time null-safety (in the spirit of Kotlin)